 Originally called "Northeastern Yacht Club" at its inception in 1940, the Northeastern Sailing Team is one of the oldest college sailing teams in the country.
 Because of our unique 78-year partnership with MIT, we have practiced out of the MIT Sailing Pavilion since our team was established, and continue to call the Charles River home.

 With the progression of sailing as a collegiate sport, Northeastern became an active member of the New England Intercollegiate Sailing Association (NEISA), one of the most competitive conferences in the Intercollegiate Sailing Association (ICSA).
-The Boston area itself is the center of New England College Sailing, hosting 6 of the top 15 teams in NEISA, such as BU, BC, Harvard, and MIT.
+The Boston area is the center of New England College Sailing, hosting 6 of the top 15 teams in NEISA, such as BU, BC, Harvard, and MIT.
 Exposure to the top level of competition has helped us become a more competitive team, and our growth has not stopped there!